For New Contributors

 Translating App Manager

-Some of the regular translators have complained that a few new contributors are hampering their efforts by repeatedly mistranslating strings and/or translating strings without context because they do not actually use the app or is not particularly familiar with the features.
+Some of the regular translators have complained that some new contributors are hampering their efforts by repeatedly mistranslating strings and/or translating strings without context because they do not actually use the app or are not particularly familiar with its features.
 Translating App Manager requires some domain-specific knowledge meaning that not everybody is able to understand the context of a string unless they are familiar with it.
 In the light of these events, we feel the necessity to enforce some rules and regulations to limit such abusive behaviours.

 Requirements